detomon/utf8-validator/README.md

 }
 ```

-The output buffer size should be around 4096 bytes.
+The output buffer size should be as big as possible.
 The absolute minimum size
-is 72 bytes, which is really ineffective
+is 72 bytes, which is really ineffective.